eggheadio-projects/Beautiful-and-Accessible-Drag-and-Drop-with-react-beautiful-dnd-notes/13-react-optimize-performance-in-react-beautiful-dnd-with-shouldcomponentupdate-and-purecomponent.md

 }
 ```

 None of these should change when a column is dragged so a render shouldn't happen.
-To shorten this up, we change `React.Component` to `React.PureComponent` and it'll do everything inside of that `shouldcomponentUpdate` for us.
+To shorten this up, we change `React.Component` to `React.PureComponent` and it'll do everything inside of that `shouldComponentUpdate` for us.

 ```js
 class InnerList extends React.PureComponent {